mariasaragih/secure-mail-server-docs/docs/network.md

 Note: Following a minimal exposure approach, legacy protocols like POP3, POP3S, unencrypted IMAP, and SMTPS have been disabled to reduce the attack surface.

 ### Client Server (Internal)
-- No ports exposed to the internet
+- **Only Port 51820 (UDP)**: WireGuard VPN
-- WireGuard VPN interface only
+- No other ports exposed to the internet
-- Internal network access to Mailcow services
+- The client server is completely invisible on the public network except for the WireGuard VPN port

 ## Network Security Considerations

 1. **Firewall Configuration**
-   - Proxy server should only expose necessary mail-related ports
+   - **Proxy Server**: Should only expose necessary mail-related ports as listed above
-   - All other ports should be blocked
+   - **Client Server**: Should only allow WireGuard VPN traffic (UDP port 51820)
-   - Internal client server should block all incoming traffic except WireGuard
+   - All other ports should be blocked on both servers

 2. **IP Configuration**
    - Proxy server requires a static public IP